Augmented Reality Empowers Doctors Like Never Before

 Here are a few ways how AR is empowering the medical field:

-augmented reality Allows doctors to see under the skin
+Augmented reality Allows doctors to see under the skin

 Today, an augmented reality program can enable nurses and doctors to look through the skin.
 In Australia, Red Cross nurses are using a handheld device that maps the patients veins.
 This “near infrared” technology helps locate veins before inserting the needle.
 Doctors are also using augmented reality to prepare for surgery.
 Traditionally, doctors rely on X-ray machines to see the skeletal structure and CT scans for information of the internal organs.
 But, with AR, doctors can possibly look underneath the skin in real-time.
 These devices can accurately pinpoint internal damages, thereby doctors witness a boost in efficiency and accuracy of the medical processes.
 From surgical planning to physiotherapy, AR is giving a boost to the medical industry.
 In the coming years, the technology is likely to support automatic calibration and sensors which will automatically portray the depth of the organs.